Understanding Transformer Memorization Recall Through Idioms: Related Work

 \paragraph{Memorization of Factual Knowledge.} An extensive line of work \citep{petroni-etal-2019-language, jiang2020can, poerner2019bert, lewis2020retrieval, elazar2021measuring} studied LMs' capacity to acquire relational knowledge during training.
-Less attention has been given to understanding the inner-workings of inference on factual statements, although \citet{singh-etal-2020-bertnesia} showed that some factual knowledge is retrieved from bottom and intermediate layers.
+Some attention has also been given to understanding the inner workings of factual-memory recall: \citet{singh-etal-2020-bertnesia} showed that some facts are retrieved from the bottom and intermediate layers, and \citet{meng2022locating} localized factual-knowledge recall within the feed-forward-component computation.
 Since factual statements do not fulfill our criteria, it is difficult to convincingly argue that correct predictions indicate memory recall, making it impossible to use them to isolate the effect of memorization.